m3ia/GotIt/README.md

 11. `cd app`
 12. `npm start`
 13. Open http://localhost/3000 to view
-Optional: To open the console to the database, open a terminal window and run `npm run psql`

 For ongoing development (without reinstalling), follow these instructions:
 1. Have Docker and Node.js installed